This page explains miscarriage management at BPAS.

-You may have been told by a healthcare provider other than BPAS that the pregnancy is not viable and that treatment may be necessary to remove it.
-Usually, your healthcare provider will offer further treatment but if you are unhappy with the miscarriage treatment that has been proposed, we may be able to treat you.
-Call 03457 30 40 30 to enquire if we can treat you on behalf of the NHS.
+You may have been told by a healthcare provider other than BPAS that the pregnancy is no longer growing and that treatment may be necessary to remove it.
+Usually, your healthcare provider will offer treatment but if you are unhappy with the miscarriage treatment that has been proposed, we may be able to help.
+Call to enquire if we can treat you on behalf of the NHS.

 Our staff will treat you sensitively and professionally, so if you have any questions, or would like anything explained further, please ask.

 Your healthcare professional will discuss your treatment options with you, so don’t worry; we will explain all you need to know.
 Your treatment will depend on your symptoms, how many weeks the pregnancy is, medical suitability and your personal preferences.